-Sanctuary Director Ian Ives becomes visibly excited when he talks about completing Long Pasture's first major capital campaign.
+Sanctuary Director Ian Ives becomes visibly excited when he talks about the approaching opening of Long Pasture's new Discovery Center.

 Accessible, Energy-Efficient Building

-The construction of the Discovery Center, which began last July, will also create several outdoor break-out spaces.
-Ian says a new walkway between the building and the existing visitors center will open into a wide patio with seating and an expansive view of the harbor, a perfect gathering spot for outdoor programs or special events.
+The construction of the Discovery Center, which began in July 2019, also includes the creation of several outdoor break-out spaces.
+Ian says a new walkway between the building and the existing Nature Center will open into a wide patio with seating and an expansive view of the harbor, a perfect gathering spot for outdoor programs or special events.

-A future plan calls for an all-persons trail and a three-season pavilion to accommodate visitors and program participants of all ages in an outdoor yet covered setting.
+A future plan calls for an All Persons Trail and a three-season pavilion to accommodate visitors and program participants of all ages in an outdoor, sheltered setting.

 When the Discovery Center is completed, it will allow Long Pasture to triple its program space.
 But Ian says the look and feel of the sanctuary will remain the same.
 "We do fantastic work here and the Discovery Center will enable us to do it even better," he says.
 "The flavor and scale of Long Pasture will remain."